Today, 49.6 million people live in modern slavery.

 Only 1 in 5 victims are detected in Australia

 But this is just the tip of the iceberg.
 In Australia, only 1 in 5 victims of slavery are identified.
 That means that 80% of victims do not get the support they need and remain in slavery in Australia.
-And this means that the cases we see are likely to be a small proportion of the scale of trafficking and slavery in Australia.
+And this means that the cases we see are likely to be a small proportion of the scale of modern slavery in Australia.

 Faces of Modern Slavery in Australia